eubr-bigsea/Compss-Python/functions/etl/README.md

      :param data:      A list with numFrag pandas's dataframe;
      :settings:        A dictionary that contains:
-       - 'percentage': Percentage to split the data;
+       - 'percentage': Percentage to split the data (default, 0.5);
        - 'seed':       Optional, seed in case of deterministic random operation.
      :return:          Returns two lists with numFrag pandas's dataframe with distincts subsets of the input.

+     Note:  if percentage = 0.25, the final dataframes will have respectively, 25% and 75%.
 ```